numberninecms/numberninecms.github.io/docs/developers/howto/theming/create-a-shortcode.md

 If you don't specify the parameters, the shortcode defaults values will be used instead.

+::: tip
-Note that this function doesn't necessarily take only one shortcode.
+This function doesn't necessarily take only one shortcode.
 You can pass it a full text with any number of shortcodes, even nested shortcodes, and it will render everything:

 ```twig